reijjo/Hypertube/README.md

 ### Registration/Login/Profile
 * The website has a secure authentification system using cookies
 * Two-step registration with email verification
-* Login possibility with GitHub and 42-school credentials
+* OAuth login possibility with GitHub and 42-school credentials
 * User profile page
 * Possibility to change username, firstname, lastname, email, etc.
 * Upload profile picture